baddif/ai_resume_optimizer/README.md

 <!-- Project Title -->
 <h1 align="center">🚀 AI Resume Optimizer</h1>
 <p align="center">
 A Website using AI to optimize the resume for users.
+Built by React / PHP as 3 WordPress Plugins.
 </p>

 <!-- Badges (Optional) -->